 When: Three times per week

 Directions: Find a quiet-time ritual you enjoy, such as sipping tea without distractions for 10 minutes, walking in nature, journaling, or meditating.
 Dedicate 10-30 minutes for this practice first thing in the morning or last thing before bed three times per week.

 Benefits: I know that the links between body love and quiet time can seem baffling, but I’m recommending quiet alone time because nothing else has had as big of an impact on my sense of contentment and well-being.
 We are constantly taking in information, especially before a wedding, and that stimulant overload results in stress, anxiety, and trouble sleeping.
 Try waking up 10 or 20 minutes early and spending some intentional time in quiet with your phone silenced a few mornings a week, and you will be shocked at how your perspective changes.

 When: Once a week

 Directions: Treat yourself to lingerie or undergarments that make you feel sexy AF.
-Lower the lights, light a few candles, and pour yourself a glass of wine (or alcohol-free alternative) in a long-stemmed glass.
-Turn on some mood music.
-Spend a couple hours relaxing; perhaps a hot bath or a massage is in order.
+Lower the lights, light a few candles and pour yourself a glass of wine (or alcohol-free alternative) in a long-stemmed glass.
+Turn on some mood music and spend a couple of hours relaxing; perhaps a hot bath or a massage is in order.